NEWS

 Color blindness is also much more common in men.
 According to the National Eye Institute, 8% of men and 0.5% of women are color blind.

-Its believed that these differences in perception stem from humans evolving in hunter-gatherer societies in which men tracked distant objects and women focused on things up-close.
+It is believed that these perception differences stem from human evolution in hunter-gatherer societies, where men tracked distant objects and women focused on nearby tasks.

-Age is also a major factor in the ability to perceive distinctions between colors.
-People between the ages of 31 to 35 scored the best with an average of 60%.
-While people ages 81 to 89 averaged 38%.
+Age is also a major factor in color perception.
+People aged 31 to 35 scored the highest, with an average of 60%, while those aged 81 to 89 averaged 38%.

-These results also gel with current scientific research.
-After the age of 70, the number of people who have trouble correctly perceiving color increases rapidly.
-We find the color discrimination declines with age and that the majority of color defects among the older population are of the blue-yellow type, Marilyn E. Schneck, PhD, and colleagues at The Smith-Kettlewell Eye Research Institute wrote.
+These results also align with current scientific research.
+After age 70, the number of people struggling with color perception increases rapidly.
+"Color discrimination declines with age, and most color defects among the older population are of the blue-yellow type," wrote Marilyn E. Schneck, PhD, and colleagues at The Smith-Kettlewell Eye Research Institute.

 Country of origin also plays a factor.